danbuckland/ios-android-cucumber-boilerplate/README.md

 To run, you'll need to have a version of Ruby greater than 2.0 installed.
 I'd recommend using [RVM](https://rvm.io/) with the latest stable version of Ruby, and [creating](https://rvm.io/gemsets/creating) and [using](https://rvm.io/gemsets/using) a specific Gemset for running the tests.

-1. In a terminal, navigate to the project root directory
+1. In a terminal, navigate to the project root directory.
-2. Enter `gem install bundler` to install **bundler**
+2. Enter `gem install bundler` to install **bundler**.
-3. Enter `bundle install` to install required Ruby gems including **cucumber** and **calabash-android**
+3. Enter `bundle install` to install required Ruby gems including **cucumber** and **calabash-android**.
-4. Enter `calabash-android run build/example.apk` to install the built app and run the example scenarios
+4. Enter `calabash-android run build/example.apk` to install the built app and run the example scenarios.

 ## Adding to your own project

-Clone this repository and place the files in your project's root folder.
+Clone this repository and place the files in your project's root folder, then do the following:

 #### Safely remove example files
 The following files and folders are specific to the **example** application, or are otherwise not required, and can safely be deleted: